bitmark-inc/docs/bitmark-references/bitmark-cli/bitmark-cli.md

 ## setup

-Used to initially create the configuration file for a network and sets the default identity, so both these global flags must be specified.
+Creates the initial configuration file for a network and sets the default identity.
+There are separate files for each network.

-If the configuration file already exists then this command will terminate with an error and not modify the file.
+**Arguments.** Both the `--network` and `--identity` global options must be set.

-Before creating the file the CLI will prompt for a password to encrypt the generated seed, choose a good random password to secure the account's private key.
+**Additional input.** Before creating the file, the CLI will prompt for a password to encrypt the generated seed.
+Be sure to choose a good random password to secure the account's private key.

+**Errors.**  If the configuration file already exists then this command will terminate with an error and not modify the file.

+**Bugs.** Currently only adds one connection and no way to update this other than manual editing of the configuration file.

-### OPTIONS
+### Command options

 ------------------------------  ---------------------------------
-`--connect|-c HOST:PORT`        Sets the default bitmarkd connection
+`--connect|-c HOST:PORT`        Sets the default bitmarkd connection, this
+                                TCP connection will be used for all data submitted to the blockchain.

 `--description|-d "STRING"`     Sets a description string for the initial
                                 identity.
 This is only for the CLI